-Pros: Your water literally couldn't be any closer to your mouth, unless you strapped a trough around your neck.
-And, it gives us small-chested gals a little more oomph (at least at the beginning of the race).
+Pros: Your water literally couldn’t be any closer to your mouth than when it’s in the cleverly named WineRack, unless, that is, you strapped a trough around your neck.

 Cons: Who wants to carry more weight on their chest?

-This article was originally published in November 2013.
-Updated July 2016.
+A version of this article was originally published in November 2013.

 Looking for a few products to make you feel a bit safer running solo?
 Check out our runner’s safety toolkit recommendations: